albertomontanari/hymodbluecat/README.md

-# rainfall-runoff
+# hymodbluecat
-Codes working in the R environment to apply rainfall-runoff hydrological models
+Software working in the R environment for applying the HyMod rainfall-runoff model to simulate/predict river flow data.
+The software provides two routines: one for parameter calibration (hymod.par) and one for producing the simulation/prediction with uncertainty estimation (hymod.sim).
+Confidence limits for the prediction are estimated by applying the BLUECAT method that transforms any deterministic model in a stochastic model, from which mean sotchastic simulation and confidence limits are obtained.